acc1729/anethaathira/characters/people.md

 Although Darius condemns using otherworldly patrons to gain magical knowledge, the young wizard attains many odd spells and feats in his travels.
 His quest for knowledge often leads him to dangerous places, and the powerful magics he channels through himself take a toll on his body.

+## Deraj

+### Region: Plane of Fire
+### Deraj Suncrown

+Deraj is an orcish hero, reknowned for conquering the great wyvern Fulgurite.
+Deraj wields the legendary trident Edict, a weapon dripping with liquid fire.
+He seeks to gain passage from the outer Planes into Anethaathira proper.
+He plans on reclaiming the legendary greatsword Shatter and returning it to the orcish people.

 ## Durzo

 ### Region: Tauricope, Kimnuseia